Frequently Asked Questions about ElectraCOOL™ Thermoelectric Air Conditioners (TAC™)

 16.)
 What is the lead-time for delivery?

 Reasonable quantities are in stock.
+The standard lead-time for production quantities is 7-8 weeks, ARO.
 Call or email with your requirements.

 17.)
 I need something different.
 Can you help?